Basilica of Sant'Alessandro

 The Basilica of Sant'Alessandro is a Catholic church in Fiesole, Italy.
 Built in the 6th century on the site of an Etruscan temple, it is the oldest church in Fiesole.
-The neoclassical facade was added in the early 19th century, while the interior remains largely preserved in its original design.
+The neoclassical façade was added in the early 19th century, while the interior remains largely preserved in its original design.

 History

 Sant'Alessandro was built on the site of an Etruscan temple, near the top of the highest point in Fiesole.
 It was likely commissioned by King Theodoric the Great in the 6th century, making it the oldest church in Fiesole.
 The church was originally named Santo Pietro in Gerusalemme (Saint Peter in Jerusalem), until the year 823, when it was renamed for Saint Alessandro, a former Bishop of Fiesole, who was martyred in the River Reno near Bologna in AD 590.
 Alessandro's remains were returned to Fiesole, where they were interred behind the altar of the church.

 Today, the church is only used as an exhibition venue.